 Golf is scored by the number of strokes.
-Put simply, if it takes you fewer strokes to complete an entire course than your competitors, you are more likely to win the game.
+Put simply, if it takes you fewer strokes to complete an entire course, like the golf course we have in Doral, than your competitors, you are more likely to win the game.

 Each hole in a course is given a Par rating.
 This is essentially the equivalent number of strokes to complete a hole.
 If it takes you less strokes than the par rating then you’ve got yourself an under par score.
 Otherwise, you’ll get an above par score if not at par with par rating.